RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #187, #188, #189

+Spent three sessions making Forever Fights pretty and polished.
+It is now fully published and ready to see the public.

 ## #185, #186

 So I just came up with an insane idea... an idea I had YEARS ago for a game,